-XV.
-ADDITIONAL DERIVED DATA ELEMENTS FOR APPLICATIONS
+VI.
+DERIVED DATA FOR APPLICATIONS

-One of the goals for the new structure is to be able to store processed or derived data for specific applications (see requirement 3.2).
+One of the goals for the new structure is to be able to store processed or derived data for specific applications (see requirement 2.2).
 Here we attempt to list some of the more important cases and their requirements, but we realize that our list is far from complete.

 Processed data are a representation of the data in a form required by transport (or other application) codes.
 This kind of data is often needed for inter comparison between labs.
-However, each institution generally processed evaluated data into a form mainly acceptable by applications managed by that institution and these forms depend on each institution's unique needs.
-Despite this and the fact that needs of institutions and broader user communities evolve, some needs are apparent even at this stage in the development of a successor format.
+However, each institution generally processes evaluated data into a form mainly acceptable by applications managed by that institution, and these forms depend on each institution's unique needs.